-This segment focuses on the supply of products and services, such as maintenance, repair, operation and application needs, for a wide range of industries which include Original Equipment Manufacturer ("OEM"), manufacturing, infrastructure etc.
+This segment focuses on the supply of products and services, such as maintenance, repair, operation and application needs, for a wide range of industries which include Original Equipment Manufacturer ("OEM"), manufacturing and infrastructure etc. This segment also design and produce busbar trunking systems use for electrical power distribution for installation in commercial, industrial and infrastructure projects.

-Acquisition of products from manufacturers and storage in warehouses Promotion of products through different channels (online, personal selling or roadshows)
+Acquisition of products from manufacturers and storage in warehouses and raw materials needed for busbar trunking systems production

+Promotion of products through different channels (online, personal selling or roadshows) and processing of raw materials through manufacturing process